cdeweyx/Hitchhikers-Guide-Machine-Learning/README.md

 My goal is to explain and implement fundamental machine learning algorithms in a clear and concise way using Python.
 If I am successful then you will walk away with a little better understanding of the algorithms or at the very least some code to serve as a jumping off point when you go to try them out for yourself.

 ### Breakdown
 I cover a total of 8 different machine learning algorithms.
 Feel free to jump around or skip an algorithm if you’ve got it down.
 Use this guide however your heart desires.
-So without further adieau, here’s how it’s broken down:
+Here's how it breaks down:

 1. Linear Regression
 2. Logistic Regression